-Japanese whiskey is slowly starting to appear in better bars and restaurants throughout the United States.
-While still in its early stages of introduction to most American whiskey drinkers, Japanese whiskey is generally held in high regard by experienced whiskey connoisseurs.
+Japanese whisky is slowly starting to appear in better bars and restaurants throughout the United States.
+While still in its early stages of introduction to most American whiskey drinkers, Japanese whisky is generally held in high regard by experienced whiskey connoisseurs.

 About Suntory's Whiskies

 Some of the very best Japanese whiskeys are made by Suntory which operates two distilleries and produces three labels.

 The whiskey from the Hakushu distillery was only just recently released to the United States market and includes a fantastic range.
 The whiskeys produced at Yamazaki are just as impressive and this location has the distinction of being the oldest whiskey distillery in Japan.
 Hibiki is the third brand label produced by Suntory and this is a blend of whiskeys from both of those distilleries.

 The Review of Yamazaki 12 Year Old

 Japanese whiskeys are modeled on the Scottish whiskey industry and both single malts and blends being produced.

 One notable difference with Yamazaki 12-Year-Old Single Malt is that the wash (or thin beer created prior to distillation) is fermented longer than usual in wooden washbacks.
 This results in a creamy character which is noticeable on both the nose and on the palate.

 There is a bright tropical fruit note that is reminiscent of a sunny, summer day picnic, with pineapple, citron, honeysuckle and pine sap aromas appearing before dried fruit notes begin to appear.